-Jadestone has prioritised the use of Dasic Slickgone NS and Corexit 9500, as they are listed as approved in the National Plan for Maritime Environmental Emergencies Register of Oil Spill Control Agents (OSCA).
+Given these results, Jadestone has prioritised the use of Dasic Slickgone NS and Corexit 9500.
+Dasic Slickgone NS and Corexit 9500 are listed as approved in the National Plan for Maritime Environmental Emergencies Register of Oil Spill Control Agents (OSCA).